olle/talk-query-response/README.md

  proceeds to describe, what he calls, the "Needs Pattern".
 Service A would, instead of calling service B, publish a request, and service B would be able to pick it up and send back a response.
-After hearing this I began to think a lot about the effects of moving to an asynchronous way of communicating with services.
-There was clearly a lot more here than just decoupling services from each other temporally, and from knowing about each others locations._
+After hearing this I began to think a lot about the effects of moving to an asynchronous way of communication between services.
+There was clearly a lot more here than just decoupling service endpoints and call latencies.
+Something more profound._

-_The Query/Response pattern, that I arrived at, challenges developers to really think hard about responsibility and autonomy in architecture and design.
-It gives very few guarantees (almost none actually), which will force decisions about Service Level Objectives, or [SLAs][1030], as well as resilience and availability, at a much earlier stage in the design and development process.
+_The **Query/Response pattern**, that I arrived at, challenges developers to really think hard about responsibility and autonomy in architecture and design.
+It gives very few guarantees (almost none actually), which will force decisions about [Service Level Objectives (SLA)][1030], as well as resilience and availability, at a much earlier stage in the design and development process.
 It literally turns things around, which we will see._

   [1010]: https://twitter.com/fgeorge52
   [1020]: https://youtu.be/yPf5MfOZPY0